 These requirements will only apply to new smoke shop uses.
 Existing legal smoke shop uses would become "grandfathered" or legally non-conforming uses.
-As such, their operation would be governed by the applicable non-conforming use standards contained within UDC.
+As such, their operation would be governed by the applicable non-conforming use standards contained within UDC where they could continue to operate their business but would be limited in their ability to expand.